shivajiva101/OctoWrt/README.md

   ```
   </details>

-#### 4. Make it executable:
+#### 5. Make it executable:

 ```
 chmod +x /etc/init.d/octoprint
 ```
-#### 5. Enable the service:
+#### 6. Enable the service:

 ```
 service octoprint enable
 ```

-#### 6. Reboot and wait a while
+#### 7. Reboot and wait a while

 ```
 reboot
 ```

 ▶️ _**Note!**_
-_Booting on the last versions takes a while (~5 minutes).
+_Booting the latest versions of OctoPrint takes a while (~5 minutes) and even longer on the first boot after installation when OctoPrint will configure itself.
 Once booted however, everything works as expected.
 If you care that much about this you can install older versions (v1.0.0 for example) that are much lighter but are not plugin enabled.
 Only Temps, Control, Webcam and Gcode preview._

-#### 7. First setup
+#### 8. First setup

 <details>
   <summary> Expand steps </summary>